-No, the Air Jordan 37 is perhaps the most advanced basketball shoe available, with Nike focusing on take-off and landing in particular by introducing Formula 23 foam for the first time to cushion you as you land and give you a greater energy return going for a dunk in your top basketball hoop.
+No, the sneakers are perhaps the most advanced basketball shoes available, with Nike focusing specifically on your take-off and landing by introducing Formula 23 foam to the midsoles to cushion you as you land and give you a greater energy return during your launch.

 To keep the shoes light, Nike uses a new variation of the classic leno-weave material which is also said to reinforce the uppers thanks to Arkema yarn.

-Ultimately, the Jordan 37s look to be some of the best basketball shoes around for both men and women, so should be ideal if you're looking to perform on the court wearing your best NBA jersey this season.
+Ultimately, the latest offering from Jordan looks to be one of the best yet for both men and women, so should be ideal if you're looking to perform on the court in an excellent pair of Jordans for basketball.

-On top of that, these sneakers come with an air mesh tongue which should improve their breathability as well as comfort when paired with the plush sock liner.
+On top of that, the shoes feature air mesh tongues which should improve their overall breathability as well as comfort when paired with the plush sock liners.

-Interestingly, the Lockdown 5s also come with anti-odour technology which, Under Armour states, discourages bacteria and odour-causing microbes from developing.
-As an aside though, check out our list of the best shoe deodorizers right here.
+Interestingly, the Lockdown 5s also come with anti-odour technology which, Under Armour states, discourages bacteria and odour-causing microbes from developing, much like some of the best shoe deodorizers can.

-On the whole, if you're searching for a solid pair of basketball sneakers that have been built to last, even when worn outdoors, then these Lockdown 5s could be the shoes for you.
+On the whole, if you're searching for a solid pair of basketball sneakers that have been built to last, even when worn outdoors, then these could be the shoes for you.